YosysHQ/nextpnr/README.md

    produce `blinky.json`.
  - To place-and-route the blinky using nextpnr, run `./nextpnr-ice40 --hx1k --json ice40/blinky.json --pcf ice40/blinky.pcf --asc blinky.asc`

+ - For an ECP5 blinky, first synthesise using `yosys blinky.ys` in `ecp5/synth`.
+ - Then run ECP5 place-and route using
+ `./nextpnr-ecp5 --json ecp5/synth/blinky.json --basecfg ecp5/synth/ulx3s_empty.config --bit ecp5/synth/ulx3s.bit`
+    - Note that `ulx3s_empty.config` contains fixed/unknown bits to be copied to the output bitstream
+    - You can also use `--textcfg out.config` to write a text file describing the bitstream for debugging

 Notes
 -------